hbctraining/Intro-to-ChIPseq/lessons/04_peak_calling_macs.md

 ### Removing redundancy

 MACS provides different options for dealing with **duplicate tags** at the exact same location, that is tags with the **same coordination and the same strand**.
 The default is to keep a single read at each location.
 The `auto` option, which is very commonly used, tells MACS to calculate the maximum tags at the exact same location based on binomal distribution using 1e-5 as pvalue cutoff.
-Another alternative is to set the `all` option keeps every tags.
+Another alternative is to set the `all` option, which keeps every tag.
 If an `integer` is given, at most this number of tags will be kept at the same location.
 This redundancy is addressed for both the ChIP and input samples.

 > **Why worry about duplicates?**
 Reads with same start position considered duplicates.
 These duplicates can arise from experimental artefacts, but can also contribute to genuine ChIP-signal.